abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • December 2008

-Contentment, or *santuṭṭhi,* is often talked about in the context of material possessions, particularly in our reflections on the four requisites of robes, alms food, lodging, and medicine.
+Contentment, or *santuṭṭhi*, is often talked about in the context of material possessions, particularly in our reflections on the four requisites of robes, alms food, lodging, and medicine.
 It’s the quality of being content with whatever is offered—the food that’s presented to